Jlamb-98/cs3200-final-project/plan.md

 Similar to Assignment 4.
 Save and update a group's training plan.
 Send training plan info to user upon login.

+* Should I create 3 separate collections (Groups, TrainingPlan, and Workouts) or nest them inside each other?
+* Collections:
+  * Each Group is assigned an id which its TrainingPlan has saved and each TrainingPlan has an id which its Workouts have saved.
+  * This would work very closely to how we learned to use Firebase, and how I think it should be used.
+  * Each User would just add 10-100 Workouts to the collection?
+Is that an issue?
+* Nesting:
+  * Group has a variable `trainingPlan` that has TrainingPlan info, `trainingPlan` has List of Workouts.
+  * Might be simpler to access variables, but nesting makes it a bit less robust.

 ### Monetization Strategy